tensorflow/tfx/docs/guide/index.md

 ## TFX 1.0

-We are happy to announce the
+We are happy to announce the availability of the
 [TFX 1.0.0 Release Candidate](https://github.com/tensorflow/tfx/releases).
 This
-is the first stable release of TFX, which provides stable public APIs and Artifacts.
+is the initial post-beta release of TFX, which provides stable public APIs and artifacts.
 You can be assured that your future TFX pipelines will keep working after an upgrade within the compatibility scope defined in this [RFC](https://github.com/tensorflow/community/blob/master/rfcs/20210307-tfx-api-artifact-compat.md).